-Advanced reporting features have also been introduced once it became more and more important for sales reps and marketing teams to work together with other departments to gain a more holistic understanding of the customer journey.
+Advanced reporting features, including digital marketing reporting, have also been introduced once it became more and more important for sales reps and marketing teams to work together with other departments to gain a more holistic understanding of the customer journey.

 Since CRM hinges on understanding the customer and product-market fit, customized reporting with custom fields is another essential CRM feature.